03 March 2008

 The third of three consecutive pennants by the A's, and by a comfortable margin over the Yankees and Senators.
 The Depression and success were making economic times hard for owners like Connie Mack, and the dynasty ended after this season.
 They even lost the World Series.
 Offense receded some after the high-water mark of 1930, but was still at a high level.
 Philadelphia won 107 games, New York 94, Washington 92, Cleveland 78 to finish just over .500, then St. Louis, Boston and Detroit all about even, with Chicago last.

 Al Simmons won the batting title at .390, followed by Babe Ruth at .373.
 Ed Morgan of Cleveland was next at .351.
 Ruth led in on-base, slugging, and OPS.
 Lou Gehrig led with 163 runs, followed by Ruth at 149 and Earl Averill at 140.
 Gehrig edged Averill in hits, 211 to 209.
-Earl Webb set the single-season record for doubles that still stands with 67.
+Earl Webb set a single-season record for doubles that still stands with 67.
 Roy Johnson had 19 triples.
 Gehrig and Ruth tied with 46 homers, while Gehrig had 184 RBI to Ruth's 163.
 Ben Chapman had 61 steals.

 Lefty Grove dominated the pitching stats, with 31 wins (against just 4 losses), 175 strikeouts, and a 2.06 ERA.
 The best anyone else could do was 22 wins for Wes Ferrell, 152 strikeouts for George Earnshaw, and a 2.67 ERA for Lefty Gomez.
 Wilcy Moore had 10 saves for Boston.